Shining Hill Public Meeting: What’s Being Proposed and Why It Matters

 I wanted to share an update about where things stand with the Shining Hill planning file, especially for residents of Ward 6 in Armitage Village, Shining Hill, Summerhill North and Summerhill South.
+Ward 6 is growing, and we continue to welcome our new neighbours in the Shining Hill area near Yonge Street and Bennington Road.
 This has been a process our whole community has been watching, and the ideas shared over the past few years are genuinely shaping how this area will grow.
 I also want to reflect that this work has been done together, not by me alone.

 We heard a lot about the importance of the natural environment.
 The Shining Hill area is surrounded by more than 80 acres of land already donated to the Town for long-term environmental protection.
 These forests, valley lands and green spaces are meaningful to our neighbourhoods.
 Thanks to resident feedback, the latest proposal includes stronger environmental buffers, better integration with these natural lands and a clearer commitment to preserving these spaces for future generations.